CyclotronResearchCentre/bidsme/README.md

 	....
 ```

- The custom additional parameters can be recieved via `**kwargs`.
+ The custom additional parameters can be received via `**kwargs`.
 These parameters are communicated
- to the programm via `-o` option:
+ to the program via `-o` option:
  ```
  -o par1=val1 -o par2=val2
  ```
- These parameters will be parced into dictionary and feeded to `InitEP`:
+ These parameters will be parsed into dictionary and feeded to `InitEP`:
  ```
  {
  	"par1": "val1",